-Paul Redeker, Director of Horticulture and Leslie Randall, Plant Curator, walk us through how they preserve natural plant habitats in Southern California.
+Paul Redeker, director of horticulture, and Leslie Randall, plant curator, walk us through how they preserve natural plant habitats in Southern California.
 You will see which processes they use to eliminate invasive species and how they replace them with plants native to Southern California.

-In order to preserve native plants, first the invasive plants must be eliminated.
+In order to preserve native plants, the invasive plants must first be eliminated.
 In addition, the indigenous plant material must be propagated so that native plants can be better established in the area.

 Phase 1: Eliminating invasive plants